Puente Cal y Canto metro station

 Puente Cal y Canto is a transfer station between the Line 2 and Line 3 of the Santiago Metro.
 Originally named Mapocho, it was renamed to Puente Cal y Canto shortly after its opening.
 This name is taken from the former bridge on the Mapocho River, whose remains were found during the construction of the station.
 The station's platforms walls have a decoration that resembles the architecture of the mentioned bridge.
 The Line 2 station was opened on 15 September 1987 as the northern terminus of the extension of the line from Los Héroes.
 On 8 September 2004 the line was extended to Cerro Blanco.
 The Line 3 station was opened on 22 January 2019 as part of the inaugural section of the line, from Los Libertadores to Fernando Castillo Velasco.

 This station has a ghost station belonging to the original project of the line 3.

 Nearby points of interest are the Estación Mapocho Culture Center and the Santiago Seafood Market.

-It is expected that by 2027 this station will be combined with the future Line 7.
+It is expected that by 2028 and 2032 this station will be combined with the futures Lines 7 and 9.